Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 If you like Halloween attractions and are driving out from Vancouver, other haunted houses along the way are listed below.
 Just remember though that after standing in lineups you might only make it to a couple of places.

 - Bear Creek Halloween Train – the Halloween Pumpkin Express and Haunted Forest Scream Train at Bear Creek Park in Surrey start the second week of October.
 Cost is around $11 or $12.
+In 2019 it runs from October 5 until October 31.

 - Potter’s House of Horrors – also in Surrey, two of the Lower Mainland’s most impressive haunted houses are at 12530 72nd Avenue.
 Both are open for most of the month and prices range from around $10 to $16 per house for regular admission (although speed passes and combo tickets are also available).
+In 2019 Potter’s is open from September 27 until November 2.

 For more information about the Halloween attractions at Fantasy Farms see the Reapers website.